JuneWprog/nextjs-tutorial/README.md

 </SignInButton >

 ```
-3. in seperate page: url your app
+3. In a separate page and URL: your app
 /sign-in/[[...sign-in]]

 in .env